 Plov (or osh or pilaf) is the national dish of Uzbekistan, a hearty main course of rice, pieces of meat, carrots and onions.
 It is usually cooked in a kazan (similar to a Dutch oven) over an open fire.
 Chickpeas, barberries, various spices and fruit may be added for variation.
 For the festive Plov Emir, the range of spices added is extensive and includes saffron, cloves, cardamom, muscat, dill seed, sweet paprika and star anise.
-Watch this video to see how it is made.
+Watch this video to see how it is made - the amount of water and spices required will vary according to the rice used.
 In Uzbekistan, the meat is often fried in a mixture of lamb tail fat and cottonseed oil.

 - Prep Time : 30 minutes

 - lamb or mutton ribs or lamb neck chops - 1kg, moderately fatty

 - large old carrots (dark orange or yellow) - 1kg, peeled and cut into matchstick pieces

 - onions - 2 -3 medium, sliced into rings

 - seedless raisins or barberries - 1/2 cup

 - whole heads of young garlic - 2 - 3, washed well especially around roots

 - salt - approx 2 -3 teapoons to taste

 Wash the rice under the tap until clear, cover with cold water and leave it to soak for a while.